nsnam/ns-3-dev-git/doc/tutorial/source/getting-started.rst

 program will get the project configured for you in the most commonly useful way.
-However, please note that more advanced configuration and work with |ns3| will typically involve using the native |ns3| build system, Waf, to be introduced later in this tutorial.
+However, please note that more advanced configuration and work with |ns3| will typically involve using the native |ns3| build system, CMake, to be introduced later in this tutorial.

 If you downloaded
 using a tarball you should have a directory called something like